mattoslmp/mattoslmp.github.io/Publications.md

 ### 2024:

-**Newsletter Editor/Author - Article and Text: Mathematical Functions Describe the Biological World, Outreach Publications without peer review, purpose: solely scientific outreach and promotion, dissemination, and stimulation of knowledge.
+**Newsletter Editor/Author - Article and Video - Based on AI: Mathematical Functions Describe the Biological World, Outreach Publications without peer review, purpose: solely scientific outreach and promotion, dissemination, and stimulation of knowledge.
 Platform: LinkedIn:**

 - **The Golden Ratio: The Mathematical Foundations of Nature's Patterns.